klihub/refkit-ostree-upgrade/README.md

-This package contains a small extra/wrapper script for booting, upgrading, etc. ostree-based RefKit images.
+This package contains extra binaries and scripts used to help booting and keeping up-to-date devices running IoT Reference Kit OS images.